The J.M. Smucker Company: Hostess Brands acquisition

 On 11 September 2023, J.M.
 Smucker announced an acquisition of Hostess Brands for $5.6 billion in cash and stock.
 This will bring several snack brands, including Twinkies, CupCakes, DingDongs, HoHos, Fruit Pies, CoffeeCakes, MiniMuffins, and Voortman cookies, along with seven manufacturing and distribution facilities, and 3,000 employees to J.M.
 Smucker.
 The acquisition was completed in November 2023.

 Current brands

 J.M.
 Smucker's four major business units are consumer foods, pet food, snacks, and coffee.
 The company is particularly known as a marketer and manufacturer of products such as fruit spreads, peanut butter, ice cream toppings, sweetened condensed milk, and health and natural foods and beverages.
 The Smucker's flagship brand manufactures and sells its own brands of fruit preserves, jelly, peanut butter including Smucker's Goober PB&J, syrups, ice cream toppings including Smucker's Magic Shell, and the Uncrustables sealed crustless sandwich.
-In Canada, the brands are limited to ice cream toppings and preserves.
+In Canada, the Smucker's name is only used for ice cream toppings and preserves.

 J.M.
 Smucker brands currently include: